What does the LAWA Air Quality National Picture Summary 2023 tell us about air quality in NZ towns?

 How do I find out more about air quality in my region?

-Click on the LAWA Air Quality topic ‘Region’ tab and select your region to learn about the main sources of air pollution locally and view air quality results and information for monitored towns under the ‘Towns’ tab.
-The monitoring site pages then include site specific context, history, and a range of data visualisations.
+Click on the LAWA Air Quality topic ‘Region’ tab for a summary about PM monitoring.
+Using the 'Towns' tab select a town to learn about the main sources of PM and nitrogen oxides locally.
+Under the ‘Sites’ tab, select a monitoring site to view the latest air quality results.
+The monitoring site pages include site specific context, history, and a range of data visualisations.

 How can I help to improve air quality in my neighbourhood?